campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 Let's get started.

 ## Outstanding in Many Respects
 In case it wasn't clear, Monolith Soft's work on Nintendo's consoles has always been exceptional.
-The environments in *Xenoblade Chronicles 1* pushed Nintendo's aging Wii console to its limits, and *Xenoblade Chronicles 2* on the Nintendo Switch upped the ante in almost every regard.
+The environments in *Xenoblade Chronicles 1* pushed Nintendo's aging Wii console to its limits, and *Xenoblade Chronicles 2* on the Nintendo Switch upped the ante in many respects.
 It's no surprise, then, that *Xenoblade Chronicles 3* continues that trend.

 ### A Stunning Technical Achievement
 <div class="imageContainer imageUnderSection">